jstadni2/pears_staff_report/README.md

 ## Installation

-The reccommended way to install the PEARS Staff Report is through git, which can be downloaded [here](https://git-scm.com/downloads).
+The recommended way to install the PEARS Staff Report is through git, which can be downloaded [here](https://git-scm.com/downloads).
 Once downloaded, run the following command:

 ```bash
 git clone https://github.com/jstadni2/pears_staff_report